What Is A Message Map?

 With your Message Map in front of you, you are always ready to deliver a message that communicates clear benefits to each audience segment.
 Consistent messaging means your brand gains more traction faster, compared with your competitors.

-The magic of a Message Map.
-It answers your target audience’s eternal question: what’s in it for me (WIIFM)?
+The magic of a Message Map: it answers your target audience’s eternal question: what’s in it for me (WIIFM)?

-There’s one thing that people want to know upfront: what can you do for them?
+There’s one thing that people always want to know upfront: what can you do for them?
 With your Message Map, you clearly articulate what your target audience needs – a good answer to their question WIIFM?

 The better you understand the audience you’re talking to — informed by your buyer personas and audience segments — the easier it is to tell people what’s in it for them.